pancak3boy/pancak3boy/README.md

 - 👋 Hi, I’m @pancak3boy
 - 👀 I’m interested in scripting
-- 🌱 I’m currently learning lua,python
+- 🌱 I know lua, python, and currently learning c#
-- 📫 How to reach me Pancake_Boy#2388 or https://www.youtube.com/channel/UCiLKHariYhzJKcsKXH4j2xw
+- 📫 How to reach me @Pancak3z on telegram